-Here’s What You Need to Make These Vegan Chocolate Chip Cookies
+What You’ll Need to Make Vegan Chocolate Chip Cookies

 Coconut Oil – This will serve as the fat in this recipe.
 We use refined coconut oil because it doesn’t have a coconut flavor.
 So if you’re looking for good coconut oil to use, we recommend this one.
-Instead of coconut oil, you can use vegan butter if you choose.
+If preferred, vegan butter is a good alternative.

 Sugar – We use two different types of sugar in this recipe—brown sugar and organic granulated sugar.
 Using both types of sugar helps create more depth in the flavor of the cookies.
 If you want to ensure that the sugar you are using is vegan-friendly, we recommend opting for organic sugar since it’s not processed through bone char.

-Applesauce – Believe it or not, apple sauce acts as an egg in this recipe and helps bind everything together.
+Applesauce – Believe it or not, apple sauce acts as a vegan egg replacer and helps bind everything together.
+Don’t worry – these cookies don’t taste like apples!
 To make sure your cookies aren’t overly sweet, we recommend using unsweetened applesauce.
 If you need suggestions on which applesauce to use, we like this one.

 Vanilla Extract – We use vanilla extract in this recipe, and most other baked goods, to enhance all of the different flavors in the recipe.
 The quality of vanilla extract is also a factor, so make sure you are using a high-quality one.